alu3n/Gravitum/README.md

 - Multiplier - attract force amplifier
 - Range - range of the attract force

+## Exporting simulation as jpg
+Go to the export tab (you need to have simulation cached before you can go there) In parameters you can specify export properties:
+- Export resolution in pixels
+- Export background color (R,G,B) 1-255
+- Ammount of simulated frames

+Export is sequence of jpg files

 # Programmer manual
 ## How does the simulation work?